Wakala (roller coaster): Statistics

 Wakala has a total advertised track length of 2165.4 ft and reaches family-friendly speeds of up to 31.1 mi/h.
 An exact max height figure has been disputed by multiple sources, as RCDB lists it as 68.9 ft, whereas ride manufacturer Gerstlauer states it to be 62.3 ft.
 The coaster utilizes two lift hills throughout the layout; the first uses a chain lift while the second uses drive tires/flywheels.

 Theme

 Wakala is themed to the Kwakwakaʼwakw Indigenous peoples of the Pacific Northwest, in British Columbia and Vancouver Island, Canada.
 The ride area is covered with lush greenery and Kwakwakaʼwakw art.
 Browns and greens make up the attraction's overall color palette, with much of the queue and station being constructed out of wood.
 It is thus located in the park's Canada area.

 Trains

-Wakala has three trains with 10 cars each, and each of these cars is able to seat a single row of two riders, for a total of 20 passengers per train.
+Wakala has three trains with 10 cars each; each of these cars is able to seat a single row of two riders, for a total of 20 passengers per train.
 The trains are elaborately themed to the people's iconic dugout canoes.